 The Initial Accreditation Peer Evaluation Team Visit that occurred Oct.
 16-18, 2019 (read more about the October 2019 visit), represented the next step in OCCC’s pursuit of Independent Accreditation.
 Specifically, OCCC seeks NWCCU approval for Initial Accreditation through this visit, and the preparation of a detailed Self-Evaluation Report, which was submitted to the members of the Evaluating Team on Aug.
 29, 2019.
-A link to the document can be found below.
+Here is a link to the document and supporting documents submitted along with it.

 Oregon Coast Community College was granted Candidacy status, the final stage prior to independent regional accreditation, in 2018.
 The announcement was made Thursday, July 26, 2018, by Sonny Ramaswamy, President of the NWCCU.
 Regional accreditation provides students with access to federal financial aid, and also ensures that credits earned are transferable.
 Currently, OCCC programs and services are accredited through an agreement with Portland Community College (see above).

 According to Ramaswamy’s letter, the NWCCU took the action at its meeting on June 27-29, 2018, “after consideration of evidence, including the Institution’s Self-Evaluation Report, the Peer-Evaluation Report, the Institutional Response to the Peer-Evaluation Report, and the information received as part of the institutional representative meeting with commissioners.”